8 Ways to Honor Diverse Family Structures in the ECE Classroom

 Curiosity about other people and their families can find roots in an amazing imagination.
 “When talking to kids about their play, we can help open their worlds,” Kurtz says.
 “They are so creative already—if a baby leopard can run the fastest and fly, then it can easily also have two moms.”

 This is another way where the creative and imaginative environment of your classroom can have a huge impact.
 Dream big, imagine things and ask questions.
-“When talking to kids about their home life, we can be the ones modeling curiosity about others instead of judgement,” Kurtz says.
+“When talking to kids about their home life, we can be the ones modeling curiosity about others instead of judgment,” Kurtz says.
 “We can ask questions instead of making assumptions.”

 7. Look into free resources